Bachelor of Arts and Master of Health Science (BA/MHS) or Bachelor of Arts and Master of Science in Public Health (BA/MSPH)

-Undergraduate Public Health Studies students should formally apply for early admission during their junior year of undergraduate coursework.
+Undergraduate Public Health Studies students should formally apply for early admission by July 1 following their junior year of undergraduate coursework.

 Admitted students must complete their BA degree before formally enrolling in the Bloomberg School, but up to one half of the public health credits earned inter-divisionally toward their BA may also apply toward their MHS or MSPH degree.

 To apply, please use the SOPHAS Express application, making sure to select the appropriate combined degree option for your degree designation.
 Please send an official transcript to the Admissions Services Office at: